-Mindfulness isn’t just about meditation – it’s the art of tuning in to your senses and being present in each ordinary moment.
-Here’s how to bring mindfulness into your everyday life.
+Mindfulness isn’t just about meditation – here’s how to incorporate the art into your everyday life.

 Many people think meditation is a practice which involves emptying your mind of thoughts.
 This misconception can leave beginners feeling like ‘bad’ meditators.
 Mindfulness meditation is not about emptying the mind, but rather stabilising our attention and training our minds to be more focussed, effective and skillful in everyday life.